EnvisionIot/developer_bootcamp/3_Data_Management/lab_tutorial/303-3_calculating_health_level.md

-## Starting the StreamSets pipeline
+## Step 6: Starting the StreamSets Pipeline

 Before starting the stream processing job, make sure that the corresponding system pipelines are started and running.
 The real-time and offline message channels have 2 system pipelines (data writer and data reader) separately.